quattromani/childrenssafetyimmobilizer/index.md

   </figure>
 </div>

+**INSTRUCTIONS FOR USING THE PEDIATRIC POSITION HOLDER**

+  1. **Prepare the Surface**: Lay the Pediatric Position Holder (PPH) on a flat working surface, such as a table or medical imaging machine.
+Alternatively, the device can be used as an additional soft wrap option if the provider is sitting with the child.
+  2. **Position the Child**: Place the child on the device, ensuring they are comfortably centered.
+  3. **Secure as Needed**: Wrap the device around the specific area requiring stabilization.
+For example, to secure an arm for IV placement, wrap the holder around the arm only.
+  4. **Adjust for Optimal Hold**: The holder is versatile and minimally invasive.
+Secure only the necessary extremities, whether it is one arm or all four extremities, based on the procedural requirements.
+  5. **Ensure Comfort and Safety**: Check that the child is comfortably positioned and that the holder does not interfere with any medical lines or tubes.

 <hr>

 **Notice how the Pediatric Position Holder secures the arms and legs while the chest and abdomen remain visible and free.**